‘I don’t want children’- A challenge to the core belief that we should have kids. Not wanting kids does not make you a bad or self-obsessed person.

 When someone tells you that they don’t want children what is your first reaction?

-If you are like most people you will associate the desire to not have children in women as a sign of selfishness, self-absorption or lack of desirability – same with men (but perhaps less so).
+If you are like most people you will associate the desire to not have children in women as a sign of selfishness, self-absorption, or lack of desirability – same with men (but perhaps less so).
 If you are like most people you will think of childless women as “spinsters” or “yuppies” and childless men as “playboys” or “infertiles.”

 In fact, our beliefs surrounding conceiving and rearing children seem to be very warped and imbalanced.
 We seem to carry this deep-rooted conviction that life is about getting a job, getting married, having kids, working until the age of 60, and retiring.
 We seem to still be stuck in a 1950’s mindset of how life is “meant” to be.

-We seem to believe that the desire to not have children is somehow narcissistic, unnatural and miserly.
+We seem to believe that the desire to not have children is somehow narcissistic, unnatural, and miserly.

 It’s about time that we challenge the belief that adult life is inevitably about raising a hoard of children.
 We need to explore the other side of the equation.

 All throughout our lives we experience immense, but often subtle forms, of pressure.
-We face the pressure of being fashionable, we face the pressure of being liked by others, we face the pressure of getting a good job and education, we face the pressure of living up to our parent’s expectations, we face the pressure of remaining young and beautiful … and unsurprisingly, we face the pressure to fit our lives into the mold that society tells us is “acceptable” and “normal.”
+We face the pressure of being fashionable, we face the pressure of being liked by others, we face the pressure of getting a good job and education, we face the pressure of living up to our parent’s expectations, and we face the pressure of remaining young and beautiful … and unsurprisingly, we face the pressure to fit our lives into the mold that society tells us is “acceptable” and “normal.”

 This, irrevocably, includes having children.